 It’s as if he is claiming that he was a professional gambler who visited Vegas regularly but never gambled there!

-The couple’s tax history helped teach Sean how to hide his crypto assets from Lisa.
+His couple’s tax history helped teach Sean how to hide his crypto assets.

-According to the IRS, Sean had neglected to pay to the IRS his failed startup’s employee payroll taxes (meaning that he stole from his employees!).
+According to the IRS, Sean had neglected to pay to the IRS his failed startup’s employee payroll taxes.
 These tax debts, which were his alone, were not discharged in the couple’s bankruptcies.
 Because of these debts and his libertarian belief that taxation is theft, Sean‘s tax problems worsened during the marriage.
-He refused to sign or file any tax returns himself for about ten of the 18 years of the marriage.
+He refused to sign or file any tax returns himself for several of the 18 years of the marriage.

-Probably the most distressing consequence of Sean’s refusal to address the couple’s tax questions occurred in March 2012.
-Lisa had arranged a payment plan with California’s taxing authority, the FTB.
-Sean was supposed to sign a particular form, one that Lisa had already signed, in order to take advantage of that plan.
+Probably the most distressing consequence of Sean’s refusal to address the couple’s tax questions occurred in March 2012, after his long-suffering wife had arranged a payment plan with California’s taxing authority, the FTB.
+Sean was supposed to sign a particular form in order to take advantage of that plan.
 He failed to do so.
-The FTB garnished their entire joint account, thousands of dollars in one fell swoop, because Sean would not sign on to a $300 per month payment plan.
+The FTB garnished the couple’s entire joint account, thousands of dollars in one fell swoop, because Sean would not sign on to a $300 per month payment plan.

 Tax evasion is not cheap!

-Lisa’s big loss out of the couple’s being unbanked was Sean’s gaining additional control of all of the couple’s money.
-Lisa never knew what he did with most of his Rivetz earnings and most of the couple’s other money.
-He doled some of it out to her from his sock drawer, and used some more to charge up prepaid debit cards for the couple’s living expenses.
+Keeping the couple’s funds in his sock drawer or crypto gave Sean extraordinary control of all of the couple’s money.
+His ex- never knew what he did with most of his Rivetz earnings and most of the couple’s other money.
+He doled some of it out to her and used some more to charge up prepaid debit cards for the couple’s living expenses.
 He ran some through bank accounts and crypto exchange accounts, all used for spending and holding nothing material on deposit for any length of time.
 She no longer had the protection of a joint bank account holding family money; she no longer had checks to write herself.

-From Sean’s point of view, hiding his assets in crypto beats hiding them in his sock drawer.
+From Sean’s point of view, hiding his assets in crypto beat hiding them in his sock drawer.
 Cash has the distinct disadvantage of never appreciating.
-Crypto, whether or not it is the enormous ponzi scheme that it appears to be, can and does appreciate, as well as make losses, and over the years the gains in the more established cryptocurrencies have exceeded their losses.
+Crypto, whether or not it is the enormous ponzi scheme that it appears to be, can and does appreciate, and over the years the gains in the more established cryptocurrencies have exceeded their losses.

-Sean must have been grateful finally for the IRS and FTB, because avoiding their clutches pointed him in the right direction to avoid sharing crypto community property with Lisa.
+Sean must have been grateful finally for the IRS and FTB, because avoiding their clutches pointed him in the right direction to avoid sharing the couple’s crypto community property with anyone.

 Investing in crypto is a better way to hide money than a sock drawer.
 That’s why the IRS and other law enforcement authorities are so concerned about it: money-launderers, ransom hackers and the like love crypto’s evasive capacities.
 Real money converted into crypto is almost impossible to locate.

-Stage 1: The branding about the blockchain holding a fixed and transparent record of every transaction forever was reassuring.
-She did not realize that identifying what Lisa and Sean owned would be a problem, even though she had been kept in the dark during the marriage.
+Stage 1: The branding about the blockchain holding a fixed and transparent record of every transaction forever is reassuring.
+In fact, locating hidden crypto is terribly hard.
+Crypto itself is a kind of skullduggery!
 When Sean made his legally required disclosures in the divorce, they raised more questions than they answered.

-Sean did disclose one cryptocurrency wallet, but it was one that he himself had worked on during his years of work for Omni, the Omni layer or Omni Foundation (crypto entities change their names a lot; Omni never seems to have incorporated anywhere).
-And while he disclosed the existence of the wallet in a timely manner, it took the first set of judicial sanctions for him to disclose its contents legibly 18 months later.
+Sean did disclose one cryptocurrency wallet, but it was one that he himself had coded in large part during his years of consulting for Omni, the Omni layer or Omni Foundation (crypto entities change their names a lot; Omni never seems to have incorporated anywhere).

-This wallet takes self-prepared to a whole other level; not only were the contents self-prepared, with hand-written notes and modifications in the initially sparse court filings, but the medium holding those contents, the wallet, was pretty much self-prepared too.
+This wallet takes self-prepared to a whole other level; not only were the contents self-prepared, with hand-written notes and modifications in the initially sparse court filings, but the medium holding those contents, the wallet itself, was pretty much self-prepared too.
+Sean did much of the coding himself.

 Tell me that Sean can’t play with that data however and whenever he feels like it!

 Stage 2: Wrong!
-After Sean’s failed self-disclosure, Lisa turned to crypto exchanges, third parties like banks and brokerages, which we believed would furnish account statements of Sean’s holdings.
+After Sean’s failed self-disclosure, he had dealt with Coinbase and other crypto exchanges, third parties like banks and brokerages, which sound like they would furnish account statements of Sean’s holdings.

 Far from it.

 Accounts in exchanges can potentially be hacked or, more importantly, subpoenaed, meaning compelled to disclose their customers’ holdings over time.
 Most exchanges compete with each other to be as unresponsive as they can to subpoenas so as to reassure their customers that disclosure of their crypto assets by subpoena is more than unlikely.
-They compete by being based offshore (e.g Sam Bankman-Fried’s FTX in the Bahamas), to make it harder to serve them with subpoenas or other legal papers from those having claims against them or, as in Lisa’s case, simply seeking information.
+They compete by being based offshore (e.g Sam Bankman-Fried’s FTX in the Bahamas), to make it harder to serve them with subpoenas or other legal papers from those having claims against them or simply seeking information.

-It took several emails back and forth with help from her expensive crypto expert (see below) before Circle gave her what her Poloniex exchange subpoena sought.
+An expensive crypto expert did convince Circle, another exchange, to disclose what the applicable subpoena sought.
 Of course, this was after Sean had denied having an account there which he could access!
-So Lisa had been obliged to spend good money obtaining information that Sean was supposed to give her himself.
+In response to his lies, his ex- was obliged to spend good money obtaining information that Sean was supposed to provide himself.
 At least Circle was located in Massachusetts and accepted service there.

 BitFinex, an exchange with relationships with Tether and Omni, a long-term client of Sean’s, refused point blank to give her anything.
 Most BitFinex and Tether entities are located in the British Virgin Islands, and can only be served at a cost of around $1,000 each.
 Yet because of these entity relationships, Sean is more likely to have had an account at BitFinex than at other unrelated exchanges.

 And Tether and BitFinex, whose crypto bro senior management and controlling shareholders are pretty much interchangeable, are widely accused of market manipulation and other financial fraud.
-When they have spent a fortune fighting federal and State regulators and paying penalties and the like, as they have done, how can Lisa expect them to be frank and honest in a divorce suit even if she does pay the excessive amount needed to serve them?
+When they have spent a fortune fighting federal and State regulators and paying penalties and the like, as they have done, how can Joe (or Jill) Blow expect them to be frank and honest in a divorce suit even if the excessive amount needed to serve them is paid?

 Another deterrent: cryptocurrency exchange accounts rarely hold much in the way of crypto for long.
 This is because crypto owners are all about hiding their crypto, and allowing third parties like exchanges to control their crypto makes it discoverable.
 The accounts allow individuals to exchange different types of crypto with each other or for cash, and for trading with third parties whom the individual does not know.
 Only newcomers, whom Sean calls “crypto-newbies,” leave their crypto on deposit for any length of time with any of the crypto exchanges.